 Sandwiches Can Be Healthy!

-Sandwiches are a staple when traveling, but you’ve got to make them right to be healthy.
+Sandwiches are a staple moving day food item, but you’ve got to make them right to be healthy.
 Use wheat bread instead of white and opt for low-calorie condiments like hummus, pesto, guacamole, or honey mustard.
 For example, a grilled chicken sandwich on wheat bread with avocado or pesto is a healthy option packed with flavor.
 Also, here’s a great recipe for a hummus club.
 If you grill your sandwich, be sure to wrap it in a paper towel to absorb any moisture.
 Presto — sandwiches good to you and for you!